stuarteberg/graph-tool/doc/demos/inference/inference.rst

    Example of a nested SBM with three levels.

+With this model, the maximum number of groups that can be inferred scales as :math:`B_{\text{max}}=O(N/\log(N))`.
 In addition to being able to find small groups in large networks, this model also provides a multilevel hierarchical description of the network, that describes its structure at multiple scales.

 Inferring the best partition
 ----------------------------